 Retirement Benefits.
-Our employees, including our NEOs, are eligible to participate in the 401(k) retirement plan on the same basis as other employees.
+Our NEOs are eligible to participate in the 401(k) retirement plan on the same basis as other employees.
 However, tax regulations impose a limit on the amount of compensation that may be deferred for purposes of retirement savings.
 As a result, we established the Select Executive Retirement Plan (the "SERP").
-See "-2011 Nonqualified deferred compensation" for a discussion of the SERP.
+See "2012 Nonqualified deferred compensation" for a discussion of the SERP.

 Perquisites and Other Benefits.
 We offer our NEOs modest perquisites and other personal benefits that we believe are reasonable and in our best interest, including car allowances, country club memberships, and Company-paid financial counseling and tax preparation services.
-See "-2011 Summary compensation table."
+See "-2012 Summary compensation table."